 Optical Experiments on Semiconductors

-- Figure 2.1).
+One method of determining the properties of a given sample, especially a semiconductor's bandgap, is to look at its photon absorption at varying energies of light.
+In a basic absorption experiment, light is incident on one side of the sample with a detector on the opposite side to measure the intensity of the light exiting the sample in comparison to the incident beam (see Figure 2.1).
 Absorption does not occur until the light is of a sufficient energy to allow the electron to jump the energy gap between the valence and conduction bands.
 Nonradiative transitions between energy levels are also possible if the energy is carried away by phonons (vibrations in the material's lattice).
 For an absorption vs. energy graph for GaAs, see Figure 2.2.
-The sharp rise in the graph near 1.51 eV is indicative of the energy gap in GaAs.
-Only light that will cause transitions to excited states will be absorbed.
-It can then be concluded that the sample is transparent light with energy less than ~1.51 eV.
+The sharp rise in the graph near 1.51 eV for the 21 K data is indicative of the energy gap in GaAs.
+Only light that can cause transitions into excited states will be absorbed.

 6. Spin Lifetimes

 The spin dynamics of a system are often described using one of three common lifetimes, labeled T1, T2, and T2*.
 T1 is the "longitudinal" or "spin flip" time, describing how fast spins flip their direction parallel or anti-parallel to an applied magnetic field.
 The energy level splitting is: ΔE = gμBB, where μB is the Bohr magneton and g is the electron g-factor for the particular material.
 Changing the direction of a spin in the presence of a magnetic field requires addition or subtraction of some energy; consequently T1 is typically the longest of the three times for a given material.